bugout-dev/shnorky/README.md

 scale these tools are designed for, these ceremonies introduce unnecessary overhead - often taking non-trivial amounts of maintenance effort every week.

-Simplex makes strong but simplifying assumptions about the environment in which it will run:
+Shnorky makes strong but simplifying assumptions about the environment in which it will run:

 1. It will run all components of a flow on a single machine.